 2. Offer opportunities to learn from various subject matter experts

 Since MOOC classes are accessible from most countries and only require internet connectivity, it’s so easy to participate in short courses designed by subject matter experts.
+These may come as web versions or even mobile apps, eLearning comes in different forms and solutions.
 These include professors, CEOs, managers, business owners, accountants, programmers, photographers and the like from anywhere around the world.

 3. Prepare you for college education

 If you’re taking a gap year to focus on working and saving for your studies, traveling or doing volunteer work, you can still take free online courses on the side.
 Taking part in MOOCs gives you a taste of how college life will be like, especially in relation to fulfilling requirements and taking tests.
 So if you plan on studying to become a paralegal or lawyer in the future, registering for a free online course can help prepare you for the demands of college learning.

 Participating in a free online course can also help enhance or complement your current skill set.
 For example, if you work as a receptionist but feel you lack basic written communication skills, you can register for a crash course on business English.
 If your writing is perfect but you have a hard time generating reports, you can take lessons in Excel as well.
 You can even expand your skill set by learning something totally new like blogging, jQuery or basic photography — that is, if you’re into those things.

 Whether you’re a high school graduate applying for a college scholarship or admission to a prestigious university, you can stand out by mentioning your free online studies to show how serious you are about learning.
 Also, taking MOOCs is one way of indicating your initiative and intellectual curiosity.
 Who knows, perhaps the university you want to enroll in also offers MOOCs, so try to find out and see if there’s anything of interest.